fpv-wtf/dji-moonlight-shim/README.md

 ### Stopping

 1. You can never leave.
-2. It will be this way forever.
+2. ...but it won't be this way forever.
 3. Breathe.
 4. ???
 5. Reboot your goggles.